num30/golang-service-test/README.md

 ## Runnig Tests

 ### Locally
-Our integration test have a `integration` build tag that prevets our test from running with `go test ./...` command.
+Our service test have a `integration` build tag that prevets our test from running with `go test ./...` command.

 To run our test locally:
 ```